zot/textcraft/README.md

 It relies on [libp2p](https://github.com/libp2p/go-libp2p) for peer-to-peer networking and uses [libp2p-websocket](https://github.com/zot/libp2p-websocket) to connect browsers to libp2p.

+# MUD Model

-Fritz Passow came up with the original idea for the structure we're using for this MUD, which he called "Container MUD", where everything is a container.
+My good friend, Fritz Passow, came up with the idea for the model we're using for this MUD, which he called "Container MUD", where everything is a container.

+## The Thing class

+The World is made of things, and only things.
+Each room is a thing.
+Exits between rooms are things.
+People are things.
+Items are things.
+Boxes are things.

+The Thing class has these properties:

+* id: an identifying number for this thing, unique among things
+* name: the name; since this is used in commands, spaces are not allowed
+* description: the description
+* location: the thing this is located in -- if this is a link, it has no location
+* contents: things inside this thing
+* links: links (which are things) attached to this thing
+* linkOwner: the thing that owns this link, if this is a link
+* otherLink: the companion to this link, if this is a link

 # MIT LICENSE